ZhgChg.Li

 class WKWebViewController: UIViewController {

-// MARK - Define some variables and switches for external initialization...
+// MARK - Define some variables and flags for injecting features during external init...

-// Simulated business logic: switch to open native pages for special paths
+// Simulate business logic: flag to match special paths to open native pages

 let noNeedNativePresent: Bool

-// Simulated business logic: switch for DeeplinkManager checks
+// Simulate business logic: flag for DeeplinkManager check

 let deeplinkCheck: Bool

-// Simulated business logic: is this the home page?
+// Simulate business logic: is it the home page?

 let isHomePage: Bool

-// Simulated business logic: scripts to inject into WKWebView's WKUserScript
+// Simulate business logic: WKUserScripts to inject into WKWebView

 let userScripts: [WKUserScript]